 As a game dev, you strive to create a fun and engaging experience for all of your players.
 However, your players are by no means homogenous, and their in-game experience should reflect that.
-The more relevant and personalized content is for your players, the more likely they are to engage with it, therefore bringing more revenue into your pockets.
+The more relevant and personalized content is for your players, the more likely they are to engage with your game - bringing more revenue into your pockets.

 So, what is user segmentation?

-User segmentation is the process of dividing up your user base into groups based on their behavior and demographics, such as: age, country, gender, paying or non-paying, app version, level reached, etc.
+User segmentation is the process of dividing up your user base into groups based on their behavior and demographics.
+Some examples include: age, country, gender, paying vs non-paying, app version, level reached, and the list goes on.

 App user segmentation allows for game devs to drive high engagement and revenue by personalizing the experience of each player.
-Providing your players with the right content at the right time is an optimal monetization strategy.
-When you personalize content for each individual segment, you’re designing a strategy with the sole purpose of engaging and/or monetizing a specific path for one set of users which will then tempt them to make an IAP or engage with your ads.
+Providing your players with the right content at the right time is a winning monetization strategy.
+When you personalize content for each individual segment, you’re designing a strategy with the sole purpose of engaging and/or monetizing a specific path for one set of users.
+Personalization will then (hopefully) tempt players to make IAPs or engage with your ads.

 4 ways to segment your users